msantos/verx/README.md

     make

-See "GENERATING THE REMOTE PROTOCOL MODULE" to rebuild the XDR protocol parser.
+See _GENERATING THE REMOTE PROTOCOL MODULE_ to rebuild the XDR protocol parser.

 ## CREATING A TEST VM